googlefonts/oxidize/text/0003-font-types.md

 ## conversion to and from big-endian bytes

-Values in the binary tables are generally big-endian and may not be aligned to word boundaries, and so have to be converted to the appropriate scalars when read (In this sense a font library can never be exactly 'zero-copy', although it can be zero-allocation, and support random access.)
+[Values used][data types] in the binary tables are big-endian and may not be aligned to word boundaries, and so have to be converted to the appropriate scalars when read (In this sense a font library can never be exactly 'zero-copy', although it can be zero-allocation, and support random access.)